 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+UR: ___________ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Yes.
+First, make sure that the eye tracking system with its many components does not change background noise levels.
+Second, make sure you understand how to position the screen and calibrate the subject, which can be challenging and requires experience to get high quality eye tracking data.
+Try the later step offline with a number of people.

 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+ANM: ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Eye tracking is highly dynamic and involves making judgments of what it means to be well calibrated and positions.
+This is best illustrated in a video and hard to put into words.

 Introduction of Demonstrator: (Said by you on camera)